 “I’m elated, flabbergasted,” Cunningham told ESPN after the announcement on Friday.
 “I’ve already been in on some [Zoom] meetings with the team.
 I plan on spending a lot of time with the guys when it’s OK.
 I’ve talked with Marcus Mariota, Nelson Agholor.
 What an amazing group of people Mark Davis and Jon Gruden have put together.”

 Cunningham played 16 years in the NFL, 11 of which were spent with the Philadelphia Eagles.
 The four-time Pro Bowler was named the Pro Football Writer’s Association’s MVP for the 1990 season.
-Cunningham’s 4,928 rushing yards are the most by a quarterback in NFL history.
+Cunningham’s 4,928 rushing yards were the most by a quarterback in NFL history when he retired.

 “He was a hard guy to game plan against because you couldn’t replicate him.
 You didn’t really see anybody like him.
 Not only was he fast, but he was hard to tackle.”
 Bill Belichick on Randall Cunningham. #Eagles #Giants pic.twitter.com/yTiGDSoKka